tasneemchapman/film-industry/README.md

 - first and last name
 - the number of years active in the film industry
-- list of awards won (this can just be a list of strings)
 - whether they use digital or film technologies

 The `specializesInGenre(..)` method for the director should only return `true` if the movie genre passed into the method is romance, comedy, horror, action, or drama; they can specialize in sci-fi, but only if they employ digital film technologies.